 In 2015, Ensign received an honorary degree from the American University of Paris for her pioneering academic and humanitarian work.

-Before being named Dickinson’s 29th president, Margee Ensign served for seven years as president of the American University of Nigeria (AUN), a young, private university focused on development based on the U.S. model of university education.
-There, she oversaw the building of the sustainable campus, the creation of the finest digital library on the continent, and a very active program of community engagement and humanitarian assistance.
-AUN is located in Yola, the capital of Adamawa state, one of the three northeastern Nigerian states that have been under a state of emergency because of the Boko Haram insurgency.
+Margee Ensign became Dickinson’s 29th president on July 1, 2017.
+Prior to Dickinson she served for seven years as president of the American University of Nigeria (AUN), a young, private university based on the U.S. model of university education.
+There, she oversaw the building of the university’s sustainable campus, the creation of the finest digital library on the continent and a very active program of community engagement and humanitarian assistance.
+AUN is located in Yola, the capital of Adamawa State, one of the three northeastern Nigerian states that have been under a state of emergency because of the Boko Haram insurgency.
 To deal with the crisis, Ensign co-founded and led the Adamawa Peace Initiative (API), a Yola-based response to the escalating violence, which successfully promoted peace in the area through education, empowerment and community development while feeding 300,000 refugees fleeing the fighting to the north.

-She has been internationally recognized for her pioneering work at AUN, including receiving the 2011 African Leadership Award in Educational Excellence, granted by London-based African Leadership Magazine.
+Ensign has been internationally recognized for her pioneering work at AUN, including receiving the 2011 African Leadership Award in Educational Excellence, granted by London-based African Leadership Magazine.
 Rotary International made her a Paul Harris Fellow in 2012.
 In 2014, Ensign received the African Leadership Award from the World Centre for Corporate Social Responsibility.
-In 2015, the Women of Jama’atul Nasril Islam in Nigeria recognized her for her contributions to leadership, philanthropy, and education of women and girls in northeast Nigeria.
-She was a warden for the U.S. embassy in Nigeria, a volunteer position assisting with U.S. citizens in the northeast region.
-She also received an honorary degree from the American University of Paris for her pioneering academic and humanitarian work.
+In 2015, the Women of Jama’atu Nasril Islam in Nigeria recognized her for her contributions to leadership, philanthropy and education of women and girls in northeast Nigeria.
+She also received an honorary degree from the American University of Paris for her peace-building and humanitarian work.

 Ensign with His Excellency Atiku Abubakar, founder of AUN.